 Attach your CV to the online application form.

-Initially you can apply with one recommender, and can select the second recommender when your candidacy decision is made.
-One referee should be a current or previous manager; the other a colleague, someone else who knows you well at work, or someone else who knows you in a professional capacity.
+Initially you can apply with one reference and can select the second referee when your candidacy decision is made.
+One referee should be a current or previous manager, the other a colleague, someone else who knows you well at work or someone else who knows you in a professional capacity.
 The Admissions Committee appreciate that providing a reference from your current workplace may be sensitive – contact us if you want to discuss your choice of referee.

 After you input your referees' details into the online application form, we will send them an email with login details for the online reference system.
 Please check that they have received this.